zstorc/ecology-manuscript/README.md

 ## Introduction

-This repository contains the R script and data files for the multivariate models in the manuscript entitled 'NATURAL VARIATION IN PLANTING-YEAR CLIMATE EXPLAINS VARIATION IN DEVELOPING FLORISTIC COMPOSITION OF RESTORED PRAIRIE'.
+This repository contains the R script and data files for the multivariate models in the manuscript entitled 'NATURAL VARIATION IN PLANTING-YEAR CLIMATE EXPLAINS VARIATION IN DEVELOPING FLORISTIC COMPOSITION OF RESTORED PRAIRIE' published in Journal of Applied Ecology.

 ## How to run the analyses